Unsey/Skills_Bootcamp/README.md

 # TASK 1
 # Your task is to import this dataset using both libraries (Pandas and Sci-Kit Learn) in your tutorial1.py file.
 # Using Pandas to read the wine.csv file available on Blackboard and then use Sci-Kit learn to import from its dataset folder.
-# You will load them to different variables called dataset and datasetSKL and print their values.
+# You will load them to different variables called dataset and datasetSKL and print their values
-import numpy as np
-import pandas as pd

-dataset = pd.read_csv ("wine.csv")
-pd.set_option('display.width', 1200)
-pd.set_option('display.max_columns', 100)

-import sklearn.datasets as dt
-datasetSKL = dt.load_wine()

-print (dataset)

-print (datasetSKL)

-# It seems the scikit learn library “discretised" the data so that the machine is able to understand it better.
-# On the other hand, pandas library just printed the raw data as it is in the csv.

 # TASK 2